 40. Readers must complete 10 days of civil and criminal reading in the first six months of practice.
-Readers will need their tutor's permission for each court or tribunal appearance where they appear without a leader until they have completed all of their civil and criminal reading and lodged all forms with the Bar Association.
-If they do not complete their civil and criminal reading within the first six months of practice, such approval must be in writing.
-Once a reader has completed all their reading and sent the forms to the Professional Standards and Support Department, the reader no longer needs a tutor's permission for unled appearances.
+Further details regarding this requirement are contained in the letter to readers that is sent out after successful completion of the Bar Practice Course.
+Tutors are copied into this email to remind them of their obligations.
+Readers will need their tutor's permission for each court or tribunal appearance where they appear without a leader until they have completed all of their civil and criminal reading and lodged all forms with the Association.
+Once a reader has completed all their reading and sent the forms back to the Professional Standards and Support Department, the reader no longer needs a tutor's permission for each unled appearance.